 © Maria Janasz

 We are broadly interested in the reproductive behavior of animals, including mechanisms that males and females use to influence reproductive success.
-Our current research focuses on reproductive behavior and physiology in several species including: the pomace fly (Drosophila melanogaster), the Asian tiger mosquito (Aedes albopictus), and humans.
+Our current research focuses on reproductive behavior and physiology in several species including: Aedes mosquitoes, humans, and mosquito-monkey-microbe interactions.

 Sirot lab - Summer 2014.